Use evidence-based teaching to inform your decisions about how to teach

-Evidence-based teaching uses research about learning to inform practice.
-Read more about this in a post on the Inside Government blog.
+Evidence-based teaching uses research about learning to inform practice – you can read more about this in this blog post from Catt Scutt.

 The concepts in this article are based in cognitive science – understanding how the brain works to understand how we learn.
 You can use these concepts to improve learning, so pupils are more successful.